 Post-purchase communication offers huge potential for retailers to serve up engaging and relevant content.

 Market studies prove that customers are highly responsive to e-mails after they buy online.
 Post-purchase communication specialists, parcelLab, report that messages containing order status information have an open rate of over 80%, with 75% of these customers returning to the retailer’s website and a minimum of 4% going on to buy again.
-Figures like this cannot be ignored and prove that retailers must attach more significance to post purchase communication and the part it plays in the overall sales and marketing strategy.
+Figures like this cannot be ignored and prove that retailers must attach more significance to post-purchase communication and the part it plays in the overall sales and post-purchase marketing strategy.

 The customer journey does not end after the order confirmation has been sent.
 The lack of communication between checkout and delivery is commonly known as experience gap.
 Once the customer has made that final click, their anticipation couldn’t be higher.
 Don’t let your logistics partner own this part of the customer journey.
 Push them to your site or app to follow the order status and even push customer loyalty programmes.